2i2c-org/team-compass/services/community-success-hours/delivery.md

 - Complete the task as describe (that will often require you to schedule a call with the community).
 - When the task is complete, use the GitHub project field `Hours Spent` to record the estimated time spent on the activity.

-## Expectations for 2i2c Delivery and P&S teams
+## Expectations for managing the work (Engagement Management and Community Relations)

 - Ensure New Engagements are created in Asana
 - Validate that CSH tasks are associated with the correct community and correct `Community Success Hours` task.